![]() Lab Director

 Taylor McRae (2021-2022) is working as a Mental Health Worker at the Canadian Mental Health Association, Niagara Branch.

-Estera Houshang Tehrani (2020-2021) is a MA student in Social Psychology at Brock University working with Dr. Will Hall.
+Estera Houshang Tehrani (2020-2021) is a PhD student in Social Psychology at Brock University working with Dr. Will Hall.

 Melissa Alunni (2020-2021) is working on her Masters of Counselling Psychology at Yorkville University.